 Construction of the filtration plant will not change the Pleasant Home Water District service area.
 Neighbors of the plant who are not currently served by the Pleasant Home Water District will not be required to connect to their system.
 If neighbors who have wells would like to be served by the filtration plant, they should contact the Pleasant Home Water District to find out if and how they can connect to the District’s system.

-Will the City of Sandy receive water from the filtration plant?
+Will the City of Sandy receive water from the filtration facility?

 The City of Sandy is a Portland Water Bureau wholesale customer.
-The City of Sandy will have the opportunity to get drinking water from the new filtration plant by 2027.
+The City will have the opportunity to get drinking water from the new filtration facility by 2027.